arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 char message[] = "I support the Cape Wind project.";
 ```

-puts 33 bytes into SRAM (each character takes a byte, plus the '\0' terminator).
+puts 33 bytes into SRAM (each character ta|kes a byte, plus the '\0' terminator).
 This might not seem like a lot, but it doesn't take long to get to 2048, especially if you have a large amount of text to send to a display, or a large lookup table, for example.

 If you run out of SRAM, your program may fail in unexpected ways; it will appear to upload successfully, but not run, or run strangely.
 To check if this is happening, you can try commenting out or shortening the strings or other data structures in your sketch (without changing the code).
 If it then runs successfully, you're probably running out of SRAM.
 There are a few things you can do to address this problem: